mmjn1/Management-System-for-Type-2-Diabetics/README.md

 ## Getting Started

 Follow these instructions to set up the project on your local machine for development and testing purposes.
+Note that running the entire application will require opening multiple terminal windows to manage different components simultaneously.
+In total, you should expect to have five terminal windows open.

 **Cloning the Repository**